Permanent V Temporary Fillers – what’s the difference?

 With this in mind and with over 12 years’ experience of injecting temporary dermal fillers, Dr Gavin Chan decided to start using permanent fillers for suitable patients.
 He notes, “It took me 12 years of doing temporary fillers before I actually decided to do permanent fillers.
-You have to get to a certain stage of confidence where you know you can put in a permanent filler accurately 99.99% of the time.
 It’s a bit like when you’re in primary school and you have to graduate from pencil to pen.
 You only get a pen license when you’re really good at working with a pencil.”

 It’s important to note, unlike temporary fillers there is no ‘eraser’ for permanent fillers.
-If there’s an issue with temporary fillers, it’s easy to fix with a reversal agent called hyaluronidase.
+If there’s an issue with temporary fillers, it’s able to be dissolved with a reversal agent called hyaluronidase.
 This enzyme easily breaks down the temporary filler.
 Permanent fillers cannot be reversed – they last forever.

 The pros and cons of permanent fillers